 Certain Houses in Multiple Occupation (HMO) require a licence.
-Applications can be accepted on the HMO Licence Application form, accompanied be the correct fee, which must be completed in full.
-Any section not completed or required document not submitted will result in the determination of the licence being delayed, and could lead to the refusal to issue a licence.
+Applications can be completed online using the HMO Licence Application link, which must be completed in full accompanied with the correct fee.
+Any section not completed or failure to upload required documents will result in the determination of the licence being delayed, and could lead to the refusal to issue a licence.

 The basic criteria for a house (or part of it) to be considered to be a house in multiple occupation is that:

 - it consists of one or more living units that are not self contained flats

 - the people living in it do not form a single household

 - it is their only or main residence

 - rent or similar is paid by at least one occupier

 - two or more of the households share at least one of the basic amenities.

 For the purposes of a Mandatory Licence, the following criteria apply:

 - there must be at least five people occupying the building